BraveGroup/SheetCopilot/README.md

 - **Chart**: CreateChart, SetChartTrendline, SetChartTitle, SetChartHasAxis, SetChartAxis, SetChartHasLegend, SetChartLegend, SetChartType, AddChartErrorBars, RemoveChartErrorBars, AddDataLabels, RemoveDataLabels, SetChartMarker
 - **Pivot Table**: CreatePivotTable, CreateChartFromPivotTable, CreateSheet, RemoveSheet

-This dataset can be used to evaluate any spreadsheet agent including RL, LLM-based or rule-based methods.
+This dataset can be used to evaluate any spreadsheet agent including RL, LLM-based, or rule-based methods.

 In the ```dataset``` folder, ```dataset.xlsx``` lists the 221 tasks, containing the target workbook name, task number, instruction, task categories, and involved atomic actions.

-The fields are explained one-by-one as follows:
+The fields are explained one by one as follows:

 - ```Sheet Name```: The name of the sheet this task is applied to.
 - ```No.```: The number of this task.